MicrosoftDocs/azure-devops-docs/docs/repos/git/auth-overview.md

 Always revoke credentials when they're no longer required to maintain the security of your repositories.
 This approach ensures that you have the flexibility to work with your code securely and efficiently, while also safeguarding it against unauthorized access.

-### Authentication mechanisms
+## Authentication mechanisms

+### OAuth

+Use [Microsoft Entra OAuth](../../integrate/get-started/authentication/entra-oauth.md) to generate tokens for accessing [REST APIs](/rest/api/azure/devops/).
+Microsoft Entra tokens can be used wherever personal access tokens are used.

-## Personal access tokens
+### Personal access tokens

-Personal access tokens (PATs) provide access to Azure DevOps without using your username and password directly.
+[Personal access tokens (PATs)](../../organizations/accounts/use-personal-access-tokens-to-authenticate.md) provide access to Azure DevOps without using your username and password directly.
 These tokens expire and allow you to restrict the scope of the data they can access.
 Use PATs to authenticate if you don't have SSH keys set up on your system or need to limit the permissions granted by the credential.
 If you are using PATs regularly, look into the [Git Credential Manager (GCM)](set-up-credential-managers.md) instead to avoid entering your credentials everytime.
 Even better, explore using GCM with Microsoft Entra tokens instead of PATs whenever possible.

 Git interactions require a username, which can be anything except an empty string.
 To use a PAT with HTTP basic authentication, `Base64-encode` your `$MyPat` as shown in the following code block.